apollo-server-integrations/apollo-server-integration-cloudflare-workers/README.md

 ### Cloudflare Boilerplate

-If you are seeking an alternative boilerplate, Cloudflare offers an official implementation.
-Refer to [workers-graphql-server](https://github.com/cloudflare/workers-graphql).
+If you’re looking for an alternative boilerplate, Cloudflare offers an official implementation built with [Hono](https://github.com/honojs/hono).
+You can explore it at [workers-graphql-server](https://github.com/cloudflare/workers-graphql-server).

 ### Deno Support